truenas/documentation/content/SCALE/SCALETutorials/Virtualization/AddManageVMDevicesSCALE.md

 After creating the VM, the next step is to add virtual devices for that VM.

-Go to **Virtualization > Virtual Machines** and locate the name of the VM you want to modify.
+Go to **Virtualization > Virtual Machines** and locate the VM you want to modify.
 Click anywhere on a VM entry on the **Virtual Machines** widget to expand it and show the options for the VM.

 Click <i class="material-icons" aria-hidden="true" title="Devices">device_hub</i> **Devices** to open the devices screen associated with the VM.
-From this screen you can edit, add, or delete devices.
+From this screen, you can edit, add, or delete devices.
 Click the <span class="material-icons">more_vert</span> icon at the right of each listed device to see device options.

 ![VMRunningOptionsSCALE](/images/SCALE/22.12/VMRunningOptionsSCALE.png "VM Listing Expanded")